Recent Stories

 The project is particularly aimed at supporting initial interaction with SMEs that have not been able to work with the knowledge base in the past and to help them realise the benefits of partnering with academia.

 The scheme supports these initial interactions by providing a £3,000 voucher to the SME and by brokering contact with experts in the region.
-The voucher and support should help to ensure that many SMEs will continue to work with the 'knowlege base' in the future on more in-depth interactions such as KTPs (Knowledge Transfer Partnerships).
+The voucher and support should help to ensure that many SMEs will continue to work with the 'knowledge base' in the future on more in-depth interactions such as KTPs (Knowledge Transfer Partnerships).

 InfoLab21 resident company Kinetic Cubed, a specialist provider of high quality international innovation and knowledge transfer solutions, is also on the list of providers.